shimaore/tough-rate/middleware/response-handlers.coffee.md

 Helper to report a gateway as faulty to the gateway manager.

         mark_gateway_as_faulty = (gateway) =>
-          @logger.info "Asking the gateway manager to mark gateway #{JSON.stringify gateway} as faulty." if gateway.name?
+          debug "Asking the gateway manager to mark gateway #{JSON.stringify gateway} as faulty." if gateway.name?
             gateway_manager.mark_gateway_as_faulty gateway.name

 Helper to report a gateway as suspicious to the gateway manager.

         mark_gateway_as_suspicious = (gateway) =>
-          @logger.info "Asking the router to mark gateway #{JSON.stringify gateway} as suspicious." if gateway.name?
+          debug "Asking the router to mark gateway #{JSON.stringify gateway} as suspicious." if gateway.name?
             gateway_manager.mark_gateway_as_suspicious gateway.name